 Participant Support Costs Are Generally Allowed

-Participant support costs, which includes stipends, are allowable for some social science research funded by NIJ.
+Participant support costs, which includes stipends, are allowable for some research projects funded by NIJ.

 Participant support costs may include direct costs for items such as subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with the proposed research study.

 With approval, as described further below, grantees may provide stipends to research study participants to cover the cost of their transportation, gas, and other incidentals (excluding food and beverages) to offset basic costs.
 A stipend, which can be in the form of cash, is not a salary, honorarium, incentive, or fee.

 Grantees must have a disbursement policy and a tracking system in place before they can disburse participant support costs and should include this information, if available, in their NIJ application.
 Grantees must have approval from NIJ to offer participant support costs, and the costs must be aligned with the DOJ Financial Guide.

 Incentives Are Allowed With Appropriate Justification